Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Numerical simulation

 with respect to the driving field $A(t)$.
 The derivation is analogous to that of the third harmonic generation \cite{Tsuji2016, TsujiNomura2020}.
 The nonlinear susceptibility is subject to the impurity and Higgs-mode vertex corrections, which should be included consistently with the form of the self-energy.
 The details of the impurity and Higgs-mode vertices are summarized in Appendix \ref{app: vertex correction}.
 The explicit form of the nonlinear susceptibilities is given in Appendix \ref{app: chi3}.

-The nonlinear susceptibility diagrams for disordered superconductors are classified according to the number of photon lines attached to each vertex as shown in Table \ref{table: classification} (see also Appendix \ref{app: chi3} and Ref.~\cite{TsujiNomura2020}).
-There are five types of diagrams assigned to the contribution of quasiparticles and three types of diagrams assigned to the Higgs-mode contribution.
+The nonlinear susceptibility diagrams for disordered superconductors are decomposed into the quasiparticle and Higgs-mode contributions, each of which is further classified according to the number of photon lines attached to each vertex.
+We show the classified diagrams in Fig.~\ref{fig: kerr diagram full}.
+There are five types of diagrams assigned to the contribution of quasiparticles (QP1, ..., QP5) and three types of diagrams assigned to the Higgs-mode contribution (H1, ..., H3).
 For the latter, the photon vertices are split into two groups separated by the Higgs-mode propagator.
 Within the self-consistent Born approximation, the inversion symmetry is effectively recovered if the original system without disorders has the inversion symmetry.
 In this case, the number of photon lines in each group must be even since vertices with the odd number of photons are parity odd and the momentum integral of an odd parity function vanishes.
-For example, grouping such as $(3)+(1)$, $(2+1)+(1)$, and $(1+1+1)+(1)$ does not appear for the Higgs-mode diagram in Table \ref{table: classification}.
+For example, grouping such as $(3)+(1)$, $(2+1)+(1)$, and $(1+1+1)+(1)$ does not appear for the Higgs-mode diagram.
 The coupling to electric fields is either diamagnetic or paramagnetic depending on an even or odd number of photons attached to the vertex.
-In the study of third harmonic generation, it has been known that the diagrams with the paramagnetic coupling become dominant over those with the diamagnetic coupling if the system is in the dirty regime.
+We summarize the number of photon lines and the coupling type for each susceptibility diagram in Table \ref{table: classification}.
+In the study of third harmonic generation \cite{TsujiNomura2020}, it has been known that the diagrams with the paramagnetic coupling become dominant over those with the diamagnetic coupling if the system is in the dirty regime.
 We will see that similar behavior is observed for the 2DCS signal.